Apply during 9 MARCH – 30 APRIL 2017

 Availability of contact teaching is subject to financial resources being allocated for the programme in the academic year.

-Courses in most of the School’s degree programmes are taught primarily in Finnish, with courses on the Bachelor’s degree level in particular including a number of compulsory courses taught only in Finnish.
+Courses in most of the Language, Translation and Literature degree programmes are taught primarily in Finnish, with courses on the Bachelor’s degree level in particular including a number of compulsory courses taught only in Finnish.
 However, a selection of course units in the degree programmes in languages can be completed in the programme’s target language, and selected courses are available either as contact teaching or through independent study by writing essays or by taking exams on set books.
 Master’s degree programmes in foreign languages (English, German, Russian, French, and Scandinavian languages) can be completed in the degree programme’s target language.

 The Degree Programme in English Language, Literature and Translation and the study module of Finnish Language and Culture organise regular skills tests in order to check the required language proficiency of exchange students wishing to attend these studies.
 Furthermore, any other programmes in addition to these may also organise a skills test or otherwise check the language proficiency of exchange students wishing to apply.

-All exchange students wishing to attend these studies must first demonstrate the necessary level of language proficiency by passing a skills test, regardless of their host programme at the School.
+All exchange students wishing to attend these studies must first demonstrate the necessary level of language proficiency by passing a skills test, regardless of their host programme at the Faculty.
 For studies within the Degree Programme in English Language, Literature and Translation the language requirement is C1 (CEFR).

 - the course is open to international students